-5.72 The Council is proposing to introduce a Community Infrastructure Levy (CIL) for the infrastructure necessary to address the effect of new development on the existing infrastructure and any funding gap in providing this infrastructure, as highlighted in the Council's Infrastructure Delivery Plan, in place of the present contributions negotiated through an Agreement under Section 106 of the Town and Country Planning Act 1990, as amended.
-CIL will apply to new buildings and extensions creating 100 square metres of additional floorspace (except if proposed by charities for charitable purposes) or 1 additional dwelling (except if it is affordable housing).
+- 5.72 The Council is proposing to introduce a Community Infrastructure Levy (CIL) for the infrastructure necessary to address the effect of new development on the existing infrastructure and any funding gap in providing this infrastructure, as highlighted in the Council's Infrastructure Delivery Plan, in place of the present contributions negotiated through an Agreement under Section 106 of the Town and Country Planning Act 1990, as amended.
+CIL will apply to new buildings and extensions creating 100 square metres of additional floorspace (except if proposed by charities for charitable purposes) or 1 additional dwelling (except if it is affordable housing). - 5.73 A draft CIL tariff has been proposed by the Council, in accordance with the requirements of the Community Infrastructure Levy Regulations 2010 as amended, and a consultation exercise with the local community and stakeholders for at least 4 weeks was undertaken.
+Persons can request to be heard before an independent Inspector concerning the proposed tariff.
+The Council has to accept any modifications to the tariff required by the Inspector (unless it introduces a new tariff and undertakes the necessary consultation) before it is adopted by the full Council.